-The critical values estimated in Fig. 1 for each basin thus condense crucial information about the onset of strong convection.
-They are summarized as a function of \hat{T} in Fig. 3.
-The critical value for the onset of convection increases fairly linearly with \hat{T} , at a rate of about 2.2 mm/K ($\approx 3.6\%$ per K) over the observed range.
+The critical values estimated in Fig. 1a for each basin thus condense crucial information about the onset of strong convection.
+They are summarized as a function of \hat{T} in Fig. 3a.
+The critical value for the onset of convection increases fairly linearly with \hat{T} , at a rate of about 2.2 mm K-1 (\approx 3.6% K-1) over the observed range.
 Values estimated separately for each basin agree well.
 The TMI algorithm has no information about tropospheric temperature, so the reproducibility among basins increases confidence that the simple temperature dependence is a property of the convective dynamics.

 The simplest hypothesis one might consider for the water vapor dependence on temperature is that of saturation.
 For tropical convection, with deep convective elements separated by descent regions, it has long been known that saturation is not achieved on large scales, but the hope has persisted that there might be some simple relationship to the saturation value.
 For instance, the Betts-Miller scheme sets w_c to an approximately constant fraction of saturation in (1), and Bretherton et al. (2004) rescale the column water vapor by the column integral of the saturation value.
-We thus also compute this value, specifically, the vertical integral (200 hPa to the surface pressure) of the saturation specific humidity, \hat{q}{sat} , evaluated at each temperature level in the ERA 40 data set and averaged over the same ensemble as was used to determine w_c for each \hat{T} .
+We thus also compute this value-specifically, the vertical integral (200 hPa to the surface pressure) of the saturation specific humidity $\widehat{q{sat}}$, evaluated at each temperature level in the ERA-40 dataset and averaged over the same ensemble as was used to determine w_c -for each \widehat{T} .